tripthefan/Nico/data/nlu.md

 - how do i distribute my music
 - Hi!
 How do I digitally distribute my record?
 - how do I distribute my music

+## intent:distribution_methods
+- What can I upload my songs to?